tribesonecommunity/discord-bots/README.md

 Alembic does not pick up certain changes like renaming tables or columns correctly.
 For these changes you'll need to manually edit the migration file.
 See here for a full list of changes Alembic will not detect correctly: https://alembic.sqlalchemy.org/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect

+Alembic also sometimes has issues with constraints and naming.
+If you run into an issue like this, you may need to hand edit the migration.
+See here: https://alembic.sqlalchemy.org/en/latest/naming.html

 See here for detailed instructions on how to use Alembic: https://alembic.sqlalchemy.org/en/latest/tutorial.html

 # To-do list